martin-fabian/crosslights/README.md

 Task related to this https://bitbucket.org/cleverassets/crossroad-task/src/master/

 # Start application
-clone repository and run main method, application will start simulate cross road with cross lights\
+clone repository and run main method, application will start simulate cross road with cross lights.

 # Description
 Firstly we initialize all necessary objects which is done inside initializeCrossLights() method.